 Sorensen said Christenson has quite a life story to tell.
 When he was just 34, he suffered a stroke that affected his body and his speech.
 After rehabilitation, Christenson’s voice is now back to 100 percent, said Sorensen.

-“I’m the magician,” Sorensen said, “but what’s really magical is bringing Emily, Job, and Jared’s holiday entertainment — and a taste of Medora — to folks across the state.
+“I’m the magician,” Sorensen said, “but what’s really magical is bringing Emily, Job, Jared and Chad’s holiday entertainment — and a taste of Medora — to folks across the state.
 I can’t wait.”

-Fargo, N.D.
-Fargo South High School, Monday, Dec.
-4, and Tuesday, Dec.
-5, 7:30 p.m.
+• Fargo, N.D.
+Fargo South High School, Dec.
+8 and 9, 7:30 p.m.
 Tickets available online at medora.com and at Hornbachers.

 • Detroit Lakes, Minn., Detroit Lakes Middle School Auditorium, Friday, Dec.
-15, at 7:30 p.m.
+14, 7:30 p.m.
 Tickets are available online at medora.com and at the Historic Holmes Theatre.

-Park Rapids, Minn, Park Rapids High School, Tuesday, Dec.
-12, at 7:30 p.m., Tickets available online at medora.com and at the Park Rapids Chamber of Commerce.
+• Park Rapids, Minn, Park Rapids High School, Thursday, Dec.
+13, 7:30 p.m., Tickets available online at medora.com and at the Park Rapids Chamber of Commerce.

-Alexandria, Minn., Lake Geneva Christian Center, Saturday, Dec.
-16, at 7:30 p.m., Tickets available online at medora.com and at Elden’s Food Fair.
+• Alexandria, Minn., Lake Geneva Christian Center, Saturday, Dec.
+15, Tickets available online at medora.com and at Elden’s Food Fair.

-Henning, Minn., Henning High School Gym, Sunday, Dec.
-17, at 4 p.m.
+• Henning, Minn., Henning High School Gym, Sunday, Dec.
+16, at 4 p.m.
 Tickets available online at medora.com and at the Henning Landmark Center and local First National Banks.

 Sorensen is looking forward to the performances and getting a chance to meet some of the people in attendance.

-“We hope that people can come out to our shows and so we can say thank you for supporting Medora and also a heartfelt Merry Christmas,” said Sorensen, “And hopefully this will be a good opportunity for those who have not been out to Medora to get a taste of what we are all about.”
+“We hope that people can come out to our shows so we can say thank you for supporting Medora and also a heartfelt Merry Christmas,” said Sorensen, “Hopefully this will be a good opportunity for those who have not been out to Medora to get a taste of what we are all about.”